Nuclear Reactor Safeguarding with Neutrino Detection for MOX Loading Verification: Conclusion

 The presented statistical test considers both the Monte Carlo and the cross-section uncertainty.
 In optimal conditions, \textit{i.e.,} zero background, 100\% detector efficiency, and 540-day observation period, this method is capable of signaling the removal of as little as 80~kg of weapons-grade plutonium with a detector containing 5~tons of liquid scintillator placed 25~m from the reactor core.

 The IAEA has a stated goal to be able to determine the diversion of a single significant quantity (8~kg of plutonium containing less than 80\% of $^{238}$Pu) of plutonium in 90~days.
-The method as described here does not reach that ultimate goal but has demonstrated improved sensitivity in some cases~\cite{Huber_2017, Bernstein_2018}.
-In the future we can combine our new statistical test with other techniques, notably spectral analysis, to compound the sensitivity of MOX diversion detection and achieve the IAEA target.
+The method as described here does not reach that ultimate goal but has demonstrated improved sensitivity in some cases compared to prior work~\cite{Huber_2017, Bernstein_2018}.
+In the future we wish to combine our new statistical test with other techniques, notably spectral analysis, to compound the sensitivity of MOX diversion detection and achieve the IAEA target.